Philippe Barbarin: Post-trial status

 Barbarin submitted his resignation to Pope Francis in person on 18 March 2019.
 Francis, "invoking the presumption of innocence", refused the resignation and asked Barbarin to take whatever action he thought appropriate.
 Barbarin announced on 19 March that Yves Baumgarten, vicar general of the Archdiocese, would replace him temporarily.

 On 24 June 2019, Pope Francis named Michel Dubost, Bishop emeritus of Evry-Corbeil-Essonnes, to serve as apostolic administrator sede plena of the Archdiocese, which meant Dubost had authority over the affairs of the archdiocese while Barbarin retained his archbishop's title.
 Barbarin's conviction was overturned on appeal on 30 January 2020.
 The appeals court accepted Barbarin's arguments that the law did not require him to report the allegations to authorities because he learned of their allegations when Preynat's victims were adults and that he had not discouraged them making their allegations directly to the police.
 Barbarin said he planned to meet with Pope Francis to submit his resignation again.

 Pope Francis accepted his resignation on 6 March 2020.
-On 16 March 2020, Preynat was convicted of sexually assaulting boy scouts and given a five-year prison sentence.
+Bernard Preynat was convicted of sexually assaulting boy scouts and given a five-year prison sentence on 16 March 2020.
+The Court of Cassation—the highest court of France—cleared Barbarin in April 2021.